Syauqitabuy1/Airline-Passenger-Satisfaction-Analysis-Power-BI-Project-/README.md

 ## 🚀 How to Use
 Download the `.pbix` file and open it using Power BI Desktop to explore the dashboard interactively.

+## 📸 Dashboard Preview
+Click or copy the link for preview: https://bit.ly/AirlineCleanlinessSS